ArPIHomeSecurity/arpi_documentation/docs/end_users/index.md

 Currently the system has two types of roles:

-* user: they can only arm or disarm the system and get some read olny information
+* user: they can only arm or disarm the system and get some read only information
-* admin: they can access any functionalty of the system
+* admin: they can access any functionality of the system

 ## Common functions